MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 This operator returns a table with two columns for each clause.
 One column contains unique values computed using *Expr*, and the other column shows the results obtained from the *Aggregation* calculation.

+## Include extra columns in the output

+Only columns specified as a `top-nested` clause *Expr* are displayed in the output table.

+To include all values of a column at a specific level:

+1. Don't specify the value of *N*
+1. Use the column name as the value of *Expr*
+1. Use `Ignore=max(1)` as the value of *Aggregation*
+1. Remove the unnecessary `Ignore` column with [project-away](projectawayoperator.md)

 ## Performance considerations

-Input columns that aren't specified as *Expr* values aren't outputted.
-To get all values at a certain level, add an aggregation count that:

-* Omits the value of *N*
-* Uses the column name as the value of *Expr*
-* Uses `Ignore=max(1)` as the aggregation, and then ignore (or project-away) the column `Ignore`.

-The number of records may grow exponentially with the number of aggregation clauses ((N1+1) \* (N2+1) \* ...).
-Record growth is even faster if no *N* limit is specified.
-Take into account that this operator may consume a considerable amount of resources.
+* The number of records may grow exponentially with the number of aggregation clauses, and record growth is even faster if no *N* limit is specified.
+This operator may consume a considerable amount of resources.

-If the distribution of the aggregation is considerably non-uniform, limit the number of distinct values to return (by using *N*) and use the `with others=` *ConstExpr* option to get an indication for the "weight" of all other cases.
+* If the distribution of the aggregation is considerably non-uniform, limit the number of distinct values to return by specifying *N*.
+Then, use the `with` `others` `=` *ConstExpr* specification to get an indication for the weight of all other cases.

 ## Examples